1100011Dawg/Obsidian_Dawson/School/IB BIO/Topic 4.md

 			- Detritivores: Ingest non-living organic matter
 			- Saprotrophs: Lives in or on non living organic matter, secreting digestive enzymes into it and absorbing the products.
-**Food Chains**:shows the flow of energy through the trophic levels of a feeding relationship **Trophic level: feeding posistion of an orga
+**Food Chains**:shows the flow of energy through the trophic levels of a feeding relationship **Trophic level: feeding posistion of an organism in a food chain**
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMzg2MDU5MCwtMTI4OTkxMzg5MiwtND
+eyJoaXN0b3J5IjpbMTAxMDU0NzM2NCwtMTI4OTkxMzg5MiwtND
 UxNDUzOTEsLTE5MDMzOTE1NzhdfQ==
 -->